saga-vcs/database-admin-scripts/README.md

 # Database Admin Scripts

-This repository containts scripts to make managing our remote mongo database easy.
+This repository containts scripts to make managing our remote mongo database easy. **Before running these scripts ensure that your IP is whitelisted by MongoDB Atlas**

 ## Command Line Arguments